iammoq/alx-system_engineering-devops/command_line_for_the_win/README.md

-Command line for the win
+Command line for the win.
-CMD CHALLENGE is a pretty cool game challenging you on Bash skills
+CMD CHALLENGE is a pretty cool game challenging you on Bash skills.